 In A Caldecott Celebration: Six Artists and Their Paths to the Caldecott Medal, Leonard Marcus illustrates the long road six Caldecott illustrators followed to produce to an award-winning book.
 This book is a combination of biography and art history as it looks at how six artists approached children’s book illustration over the last six decades.

-When, in 1918, a clerk erroneously ordered twelve times the number of children’s books, Western Publishing Company may have faced ruin.
+When, in 1918, a clerk erroneously ordered twelve times the number of children’s books intended, Western Publishing Company may have faced ruin.
 Instead, the company persuaded Woolworth’s department stores to sell it, a practice unusual since children’s books were normally only sold during the holiday season.
-Years later, in the 1930s, one publishing novice was inspired
+Years later, in the 1930s, one publishing novice was

 Page [tcb_pagination_current_page] of [tcb_pagination_total_pages]